 “Mrs. Poche, when was your last Tetanus shot?” one of them asked.
 “Um, September 2005.
 Right before I re-entered the city from Katrina.
 Is that recent enough?”
 I hoped.
 “No. Sorry.
 It’s been more than eight years and you really should get another one.”

-And before I could say a word, another nurse was in the room piercing my bicep with a thankfully surprisingly small needle.
+And before I could say a word, another nurse was in the room piercing my bicep with a thankfully small needle.
 But I relaxed too soon.
 Because then a second needle entered the room.
-And this one was three times the length and twice the girth of the actual toe in question.
+And it could be the delirium talking but I think they needed a wheelbarrow to bring it in.
+Because it was at least three times the length and twice the girth of the actual toe in question.
 It didn’t seem plausible that that needle could even fit into that toe.
 “Holy crap,” I let fly out of my mouth accidentally, dispelling any chance that they still thought I was a genteel mother of two.

 The first shot went into my foot like a knife.
 I arched my back in pain and actually cried out.
 I have to think those moments suck as a caregiver.
-(Or they rock for the sadistic ones.
+(Or they rock.
+I mean, for the sadistic ones.
 Who knows?)
-Fortunately, the anesthetic was fast-acting and shots number two and three were significantly less painful enabling everyone to get to work (shudder) on my foot.
-It took a while because the bleeding got a little out of control again.
+Fortunately, the anesthetic was fast-acting and shots number two and three were significantly less painful enabling everyone to get to work (shudder) on my mangled foot.
+And it took a while because the bleeding got a little out of control again.